rakibahmad007/threeJsMiniProject/README.md

 # threeJsMiniProject
- A scene of a car travelling on the road with trees on either side of the road
+ A scene of a car travelling on the road with buildings on either side of the road